qvik/go-cloud-identity/README.md

-# Google Cloud Platform Identity Utility
+# Cloud Identity Utility

 [![GoDoc](https://godoc.org/github.com/qvik/go-cloud-identity?status.svg)](https://godoc.org/github.com/qvik/go-cloud-identity)

 This library provides mechanisms for acquiring an identity token using Google's GCE metadata server and verifying it.
 It can be used eg. for facilitating authentication and authorization in service-to-service calls in Google Cloud Platform (GCP) environments.

+AWS etc. support added when one is needed.

 The usual flow is: